ColdTeapot273K/data-stuff/End-to-End Data Analysis practice/README.txt

-The datasets for all of the notebooks in *this* folder are in datasets.zip archive
+The datasets for all of the notebooks in *this* folder are in the datasets.zip archive